 Henry’s elementary school was forced to close.
 The school’s principal, as well as Henry’s uncle were arrested.
 It became illegal for Jewish people to gather at the synagogues.
 Henry celebrated his bar mitzvah in secrecy in the family’s basement, where a Torah was smuggled out of his synagogue for the occasion.
 Henry and his family were made to work, without compensation, for the German invaders.
 The only consolation was that they remained together.
 In 1942, the family was uprooted from their home and forced into the cramped and miserable dwellings of the Zawiercie Ghetto, nine miles south.
 In 1943, the family was transported by cattle car an hour further south to Auschwitz, where they were separated upon arrival.
 The next several years would bring more heartbreak.
 After being transferred to the Warsaw concentration camp, where he was put to work recycling bricks and metal, and fell ill from typhus, Henry was taken to Dachau in 1944.
 From there, he was assigned to work in an underground German airplane factory in nearby Mildorf.

-In 1945, when Henry was 19 years old, he and more than 1,000 other prisoners were loaded onto trains bound for their murder in a remote location in the Polish mountains.
+In 1945, when Henry was 18 years old, he and more than 1,000 other prisoners were loaded onto trains bound for their murder in a remote location in the Polish mountains.
 General Patton’s Third Army intervened.
-On April 29, 1945, Henry was liberated.
+On April 29, 1945, Henry was liberated one week before his 19th birthday.

 After recuperating in Germany, in an SS youth camp turned safe haven by the American military, Henry decided to return to Russian-occupied Poland in the hopes of reuniting with family members and friends.
 “Following his nose,” and traveling at various times on foot, by train, and by buggy, due to the lawlessness of the time, Henry arrived in Myszkow.
 He reunited with his three brothers but remained there for only a few weeks.
 Learning that most of his family had been murdered by the Nazis and of two young Jewish siblings who had survived the war, only to be murdered by the Poles who had taken possession of their home, he decided that there was no future for him, nor any Jewish person in Myszkow.
 He returned to Germany and lived in Feldafing, a displaced persons camp near Munich.